gruvw/portfolio/_posts/2021-05-17-latex-writing-setup.md

 toc: true
 ---

-I decided to take notes in lectures with LaTeX and this is how I set up my LaTeX writing environment.
+I decided to take notes during lectures with LaTeX and this is how I set up my LaTeX writing environment.

 ## 🗂️ Environment decision